core-wg/oscore/draft-ietf-core-object-security.md

 ### Initial Sequence Numbers and Replay Window

-The Sender Sequence Number is initialized to 0.
-The Recipient Replay Window is by default initiated as described in Section 4.1.2.6 of {{RFC6347}}.
+The Sequence Number is initialized to 0.
+The supported type of replay protection is application specific and depends on the lower layers.
+It is mandatory to support a DTLS-type replay window with size 64.
+This default Replay Window is initiated as described in Section 4.1.2.6 of {{RFC6347}}.

 ## Requirements on the Security Context Parameters {#context-requirements}